Hockey Quebec withholds funds from Hockey Canada, Tim Hortons pulls sponsorship

 "Two, I think there's a real misunderstanding of what culture shifting (and) culture change requires."

-With files from Frederic Daigle in Montreal and Abdulhamid Ibrahim in Toronto.
+-- With files from Frederic Daigle in Montreal, Stephanie Taylor in Ottawa and Abdulhamid Ibrahim in Toronto.

 This report by The Canadian Press was first published Oct.
 5, 2022.